-BALLWIN-CHESTERFIELD AWARDS SCHOLARSHIPS TO LOCAL WOMEN
+BALLWIN-CHESTERFIELD AWARDS SCHOLARSHIPS

 Our program began in 1982.

 The Ballwin-Chesterfield branch funds local scholarships for mature women returning to college.
 Currently our successful program, Dollars for Scholars, raises scholarship funds through member-sponsored activities.
-In January we invite these scholarship recipients to attend the branch meeting to share their stories and the benefit the AAUW scholarship has provided.
+In January we invite these scholarship recipients to attend the Branch meeting to share their stories and the benefit the AAUW scholarship has provided.

-The branch works with financial aid officers at partner colleges to explain scholarship criteria which include: female, non-traditional student (mature, ten years or more out of high school), minimum 2.5 GPA, taking 6 or more credit hours per semester, and who attends one of the university programs we assist.
-In support of AAUW national goals, special consideration is given to women in STEM programs.
+The Branch works with financial aid officers at partner colleges to explain scholarship criteria which include: female, non-traditional student (mature, ten years or more out of high school), minimum 2.5 GPA, taking 6 or more credit hours per semester, and who attends one of the university programs we assist.
+In support of AAUW national goals, special consideration is given to women in S.T.E.M. programs.
 The colleges select the women to receive our AAUW/Ballwin-Chesterfield awards based on these criteria.

 Carol Greenaway & Barb McQuitty, 2018 – 2019 Co-directors